MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-export-data.md

 ## Viewing and exporting data

 If you'd like to see the data that Power BI uses to create a visualization, [you can display that data in Power BI](service-reports-show-data.md).
 You can also export that data to Excel as an *.xlsx* or *.csv* file.
-The option to export the data requires a Pro or Premium license as well as edit permissions to the dataset and report. <!--If you have access to the dashboard or report but the data is classified as *highly confidential*, Power BI will not allow you to export the data.-->
+The option to export the data requires a Pro or Premium license as well as edit permissions to the dataset and report.
+If you have access to the dashboard or report but the data is classified as *highly confidential*, Power BI will not allow you to export the data.

 Watch Will export the data from one of the visualizations in his report, save it as an *.xlsx* file, and open it in Excel.
 Then follow the step-by-step instructions below the video to try it out yourself.
 Note that this video uses an older version of Power BI.